arconyx/hexchanting/README.md

   were valuable reference points when I was getting started.
 - Also to everyone involved in making [HexDoc](https://github.com/hexdoc-dev/hexdoc) because they made documentation easy.
+- And to everyone who has offered feedback in the Hex Casting Discord.